INCLASS – Inclusion of Children on the Autism Spectrum in School

 Publications

-Berdelmann, K. (in press).
+Berdelmann, K. (2023).
 Neurodiversität und Wissen über Autismus im pädagogischen Fachdiskurs – eine historisch vergleichende Perspektive.
 In M. Grummt & M. Richter (Eds.), Autismus und Neurodiversität.
 Stuttgart: Kohlhammer.

 Project Management